MarkyGitHub/TheoremProver/DISTRIBUTION_SUMMARY.md

 - ✅ **Developer-friendly** source code and customization
 - ✅ **Production-ready** quality and reliability

-**Users can now easily download and run the theorem prover on any system with Java installed!** 🎉
+**Users can now easily download the JAR file and run the theorem prover instantly on any system with Java installed!** 🎉

+**🎯 Primary Distribution Method: `theorem-prover.jar` - Download and run with `java -jar theorem-prover.jar`**

 ---